cotarr/collab-frontend/README.md

 Any unauthorized attempt to view the page will redirect the browser to an unauthorized landing page with a user login button.
-Clicking the [login] button on the landing page will send the web browser to a local /login route which will redirect the browser (302) to the authorizaton server.
+Clicking the [login] button on the landing page will send the web browser to a local /login route which will redirect the browser (302) to the authorization server.
 After successful entry of username and password, the authorization server will redirect the browser back to the original web site with an authorization code.
 This web server will then submit the authorization code to the authorization server and